 Shared web hosting can appear to be amazing value, with feature-packed products available for just a few pounds every month.
 But the reality is often very different, and they're not always the bargains they seem.

-Very low prices probably mean the host is cramming more customers onto each server, for instance.
+Cheap web hosting probably mean the web hosting provider is cramming more customers onto each server, for instance.
 Performance will be poor as there aren't enough resources to go around, and the extra load could mean more server problems and downtime.

 Dedicated hosting implies that you also get far more control over how the server is configured.
 You can add and remove software, install updates or tweak all settings, allowing you to optimize the server for your specific needs.